-While open banking can be said to have originated in Europe, largely through the European Union’s revised Payment Services Directive (PSD2), regulators in many major markets have either delivered — or are in the process of developing — their own frameworks or guidelines.
+While Open Banking can be said to have originated in Europe, largely through the European Union’s revised Payment Services Directive (PSD2), regulators in many major markets have either delivered — or are in the process of developing — their own frameworks or guidelines.

-However, while the outcome of these processes are closely aligned, in requiring banks to expose customer account data and other banking services for use by third parties (with customer consent of course), there are also differences.
+However, while the outcome of these processes are closely aligned in requiring banks to expose customer account data and other banking services for use by third parties (with customer consent of course), there are also differences.
 In many cases, these can be traced back to the triggers for the regulatory intervention.

-In the case of Australia, open banking forms part of a much more ambitious plan by the government to give consumers control of their data across the whole economy.
+With Australia, Open Banking forms part of a much more ambitious plan by the government to give consumers control of their data across the whole economy.
 The Consumer Data Right will see the energy and telecommunications sector follow banking (which made its first steps in July 2019) in enabling customers to access and share data with trusted parties.

-Many banks are looking to embrace the open banking opportunity
+Many banks are looking to embrace the Open Banking opportunity

 The early indicators point to relatively strong take-up.
-In the UK, the OBIE (which oversees the domestic open banking initiative) reported that there were 80.7 million successful API calls in July 2019; an increase of 21% on the June total, and a significant uplift from the 23.1 million in January.
+In the UK, the OBIE (which oversees the domestic Open Banking initiative) reported that there were 80.7 million successful API calls in July 2019; an increase of 21% on the June total, and a significant uplift from the 23.1 million in January.

 Indeed, Citibank reported that it had processed 157 million API calls since the late 2016 launch of its CitiConnect initiative.
-In addition to supporting clients through a range of data driven services, over $26 billion of payments have been initiated by Citibank customers via API over this period.
+In addition to supporting clients through a range of data-driven services, over $26 billion of payments have been initiated by Citibank customers via API over this period.

-Open banking is leading to a form of ‘API economy’
+Open Banking is leading to a form of “API economy”

-The past 18 months has seen a step-change in attitudes towards open banking by financial institutions.
-Ovum’s ICT Enterprise Insights study for 2017/18 found that 51% of banks were planning to actively encourage third party developers to consume API-delivered services in the year ahead.
+The past 18 months have seen a step-change in attitudes towards Open Banking by financial institutions.
+Ovum’s ICT Enterprise Insights study for 2017/18 found that 51% of banks were planning to encourage third-party developers to consume API-delivered services in the year ahead.

-Indeed, the question facing the most forward-thinking banks in the industry is how to take advantage of the open banking opportunity.
+Indeed, the question facing the most forward-thinking banks in the industry is how to take advantage of the Open Banking opportunity.
 One of the more pressing areas of conversation is the impact on the product landscape, as the list of potential use-cases is a long one.
 Most fall into one of three broad categories.